xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Fields to add to logs ingested via the corresponding -syslog.listenAddr.udp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#adding-extra-fields
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.extraFields.unix array
+        Fields to add to logs ingested via the corresponding -syslog.listenAddr.unix.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#adding-extra-fields
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.ignoreFields.tcp array
         Fields to ignore at logs ingested via the corresponding -syslog.listenAddr.tcp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#dropping-fields
         Supports an array of values separated by comma or specified via multiple flags.